In 2014, OneLove hosted a Design Competition, which encouraged women to submit a design of Psalm 63:3, the conference key verse.

 OneLove is a one-day women’s event to teach and inspire women.
 Hosted by Katoomba Christian Convention, OneLove brings together women of all ages and life stages to be reminded of God’s great love for us.

-OneLove will feature international and local conference speakers Nancy Guthrie and Simon Manchester, and will be held on Saturday 27 August at the Australian Technology Park in Redfern.
+OneLove will also feature local conference speaker, and radio host Simon Manchester, and will be held on Saturday 27 August at the Australian Technology Park in Redfern.

 Tickets are now available at the Super Early Bird rate of just $79 per person.
 Ticket prices increase from 31 January.
 Women who purchase ten tickets in one transaction will receive one ticket free!

 For more information, visit the OneLove website: www.onelovewomen.com.